pierrejay/esp32-stm-flash/README.md

 3. The library will read it using the provided filename

 Alternatively, you can implement your own file storage method - the library only requires a valid filename pointing to a binary in the mounted filesystem.

-Note that while this documentation uses SPIFFS, the filesystem type can be changed as long as it supports standard file operations (fopen, fread, etc.).

 ## Credits